maxcampb/maxcampb/README.md

 - 🌱 I’m currently learning more about bayesian regression and machine learning.

 - 💞️ I enjoy working in teams on challenging applied mathematical and statistical problems.
-Please reach out to me if you think I could be a good fit for your team - here is my CV: [short version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV_short.pdf) or [long version](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV.pdf).
+Please reach out to me if you think I could be a good fit for your team - [here is my CV](https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV_short.pdf)(https://github.com/maxcampb/maxcampb/blob/main/Max_Campbell_CV.pdf).

 - 📫 Reach me on email at maxcampbe@gmail.com